 FOREX MARKETS - informal market for buying and selling foreign exchange for spot and forward delivery.

-T - generic term for any market for immediate delivery of the asset being bought and sold.
+SPOT MARKET - generic term for any market for immediate delivery of the asset being bought and sold.
 Delivery and settlement in 1-2 business days.
 Example: spot FOREX market, spot commodities market, spot heating oil market.

 DERIVATIVES MARKETS - markets where derivatives such as options and futures contracts or Swaps are traded.
 The largest formal derivatives markets often trade both futures and options contracts.
 The Swaps market is an informal market where swap counter parties arrange swap contracts through telecommunications linkages.